MohamedElsayed002/github-search-testing/README.md

 `State Management` – Ensuring proper state updates and handling edge cases <br/>
 `Error Handling` – Testing how the app behaves with incorrect usernames or API failures <br/>
 <hr/>

+## Features
+- Search for any GitHub user by username
+- Display user profile details, including repositories and followers
+- Charts for popular repositories and used programming languages
+- Fully tested with Vitest and MSW